MariaTsantaki/FASMA-synthesis/README.md

 A list of basic packages will be installed automatically with pip (see requirements.txt).
 It requires sudo privilege otherwise correct the makefile with pip install --user instead of sudo pip install.

 FASMA requires MOOG which creates the synthetic spectra and it is installed separately from FASMA but it is provided in the `FASMA/MOOG` folder.
-In case MOOG is not installed, edit line 29 of the `Moogsilent.f` in the `FASMA/MOOG` folder.
+To install MOOG, edit line 29 of the `Moogsilent.f` in the `FASMA/MOOG` folder.
 Then depending on the system, compile:

 ```